bmeme/eventbrite_connector/README.md

 Eventbrite Connector is a simple and easy to use PHP Library for integration with Eventbrite API v3.

+> Note: Version 1.x is deprecated and no longer mantained.
+Please update to 2.x.

 ## Installation ##
 Just download the library and require the autoload.php file: